nuttolum/LibreOnWindows/README.md

 and try again. eventually it will work.

+you will know it worked when it starts downloading languages.

 im not a python person, this is just what worked for me. good luck